antarctica/lantern/README.md

 ([#139 (internal)](https://gitlab.data.bas.ac.uk/MAGIC/add/issues/139)).

 Metadata records use the [ISO 19115](https://metadata-standards.data.bas.ac.uk/standard/iso-19115/) metadata standard.
-The [OGC Catalogue Services for the Web (CSW)] standard is used to provide the *Repository* component, allowing records to be added, accessed, updated and deleted.
-Records can be either published (available publicly) or unpublished.
+The [OGC Catalogue Services for the Web (CSW)] standard is used to provide the *Repository* component.

-Access to any unpublished records, and the ability to publish/retract records, is restricted to relevant ADD project members.
+ADD project members can:

+* add, retrieve, update and delete metadata records
+* metadata records can be either:
+  * published (accessible by anyone)
+  * unpublished (accessible only by ADD project members, whilst in draft etc.)
+* publish metadata records when ready
+* retract published metadata records if needed

 Once published, records can be viewed through the *Catalogue* component, a static website, which presents published records as human-readable items (with geographic extents visualised on a map for example).
 Manually curated collections